 9) Is it possible for employees to advance themselves unapproved hours?

 Not unless an employee enters false hours into the time clock, which would be an issue of integrity and time theft whether the company offers DailyPay or not.
 We have some safeguards in place, so our systems automatically recognize unusual or suspicious activity on a user’s account, such as being clocked in for a full 24 hours.
 Although this may simply be a user error of forgetting to punch out, it will make funds unavailable as a precaution.
-Because of these safeguards, employers usually report increased time clock compliance as an added benefit to DailyPay.
+Because of these safeguards, employers usually report increased time clock compliance as an added benefit of DailyPay.
 We also have two-factor authentication to prevent fraudulent activity within the app.

 10) I don't understand the cost savings of using DailyPay.
 In my company, every on-demand payment costs $10.00 and every reverse wire from our bank is $30.